joaquimg/BilevelJuMP.jl/docs/src/index.md

 constraint separately

 The currently available methods are based on re-writing the problem using the KKT conditions of the lower level.
-For that we make strong use of [Dualization.jl](https://github.com/JuMP-dev/Dualization.jl)
+For that, we make strong use of [Dualization.jl](https://github.com/JuMP-dev/Dualization.jl)

 ## Installation